 Opioids also include less common drugs and illegal drugs, such as morphine and heroin.
 But all opioids are equally dangerous when misused or overused, regardless of whether the drug is a prescription medication or not.
 If you or your child is given a prescription for a narcotic painkiller, you should be sure to take them as directed and promptly dispose of any unused pills.
 When it’s found your teen is abusing prescription drugs, our teen boys’ opioid treatment program is available.

 Your body actually produces a form of opioids on its own — these natural chemicals are called endogenous opioids, and function in the brain to dull pain, calm the mind and body and produce feelings of pleasure and happiness.
 Endogenous opioids might be produced as a response to mild pain or as a means of rewarding your body for something good, like the endorphins produced during exercise.
-The substance use treatment therapy program brings back healthy emotional responses to find the joy in life for each adolescent.
+Addiction therapy brings back healthy emotional responses to find the joy in life for each adolescent.